Calvinbullock/Note-ed/README.md

 ## firebase deployment / setup

 ##### Deploy a production page
-- should deploy a build every time a change is pushed/megerd to main git branch
+- should deploy a build every time a change is pushed/megerd to main git branch -- DISABLED

 ##### if auto prod build fails
 - `npm run build`